CatTheHacker/act/README.md

   -b, --bind                   bind working directory to container, rather than copy
       --defaultbranch string   the name of the main branch -C, --directory string       working directory (default ".")
-  -n, --dryrun                 dryrun mode
+      --disallow-gitignore     Controls whether paths specified in .gitignore should be copied into container (default true) -n, --dryrun                 dryrun mode
       --env-file string        environment file to read and use as env in the containers (default ".env") --detect-event           Use first event type from workflow as event that triggered the workflow